SAMMISolutions/docs/doc_posts/_components/core.md

 Every deck is active at all times (unless disabled) in SAMMI Core.
 It does not matter if your SAMMI Deck is currently connected to a different deck.\

 {% include image.html w="50" src="deck.png" alt="Deck with a button" %}

+You can organize large deck lists with deck folders.
+Drag a deck onto another deck to create a folder, drag more decks into an existing folder, and open the folder to view only the decks inside it.
+Use the Back tile or press `Esc` on the main screen to return to the full deck list.

 {% include alert.html text="If you want to back up your decks or share them with others, you can press <b>Copy Deck</b> in your main menu, which will copy it to your clipboard, and paste it into a text file." type="info" %}